Willard W. Millikan: World War II

 After the United States entry into World War II, Millikan was transferred to the U.S. Army Air Forces and commissioned as a second lieutenant in October 1942.
 In February 1943, he joined the 4th Fighter Group at RAF Debden in England.
 Flying the P-47 Thunderbolt, he scored his first aerial victory on September 27, 1943, when he shot down a Focke-Wulf Fw 190.
 He scored further two more victories in the P-47 in December 20, 1943 and February 10, 1944, before the 4th FG converted into North American P-51 Mustangs.

 While flying the P-51s, he scored his fourth aerial victory on March 3, 1944.
 On April 8, 1944, while leading a bomber escort mission over Uelzen, Germany, he led his flight in attacking a formation of 100 German fighters that attempted to intercept the bombers.
 In the subsequent air battle, Millikan shot down three Messerschmitt Bf 109s and managed to disperse the remaining large flight of enemy fighters.
 With a total of seven aerial victories, he became a flying ace and received the Distinguished Service Cross for his heroism in the mission.

-Progressing from second lieutenant to captain, he became commander of the 336th Fighter Squadron of the 4th Fighter Group on April 1944.
+Progressing from second lieutenant to captain, he became commander of the 336th Fighter Squadron of the 4th Fighter Group in April 1944.
 On April 19, 1944, he shot down a Bf 109 over Eschwege, his eighth aerial victory.
 On April 22, he shot down four Bf 109s during a bomber escort over Sachsenhausen, for which he received the Silver Star.
 On May 22, 1944, he shot down a Bf 109 over Kiel, his 13th and last aerial victory.

 On 30 May 1944, he was forced to bail out over Bernburg, Germany, after his P-51 collided with the P-51 of his wingman, Lieutenant Sam Young, who was evading anti-aircraft fire.
 Captured by Germans, Millikan was held as a prisoner of war until April 1945, when he escaped to friendly forces just prior to V-E Day in May 1945.

 During World War II, Millikan flew over 200 combat missions and was credited with the destruction of 13 enemy aircraft in aerial combat plus 2 destroyed on the ground while strafing enemy airfields.
 While serving with the 4th FG, he flew P-47C and P-51B bearing the name "Missouri Mauler".